CFO Wiki

 Revenue recognized this month was earned from contracts signed 1-3 months ago (or 6-12 months ago for annual contracts).
 Bookings this month came from pipeline that was built 30-60 days ago.
 MRR growth reflects sales productivity from last quarter.

 By the time these numbers show problems, you’re already in trouble.
 Revenue is down.
 The board is concerned.
 You need to cut expenses.
 But the actual problem started three months ago when your pipeline coverage dropped or your trial conversion rate fell.
 You’re just seeing it now in results.
+Relying solely on lagging indicators can obscure the true state of business performance, making it difficult to identify issues until it is too late to take corrective action.

 Leading indicators solve this by showing you what’s coming 60-90 days before it hits your P&L. They give you time to respond proactively instead of reactively.